 SHOOTING TIME ALLOWED:

-A. Each twenty (20) target UDC and KDC round will be shot in a maximum of three hours and thirty-minutes.
+A. Each fifty (50) target UDC and KDC competition will be shot in a maximum of 6 hours and 50 minutes.
 However, it shall be the final determination of the Tournament Director to cancel, postpone, delay tournament activities, and / or determine the appropriate time frame for completion of the round in the case of inclement weather or other extenuating circumstances.

 B. Each group will be responsible for monitoring and adhering to the following pace of shooting: